esciencecenter-digital-skills/2023-01-25-ds-python-rivm/guided-post-workshop-exercise.md

 (NB: the topics are the index, an example is 'Use of health care services|Contacts with health professionals|Dentist'):
 The topics are organized in a nested way, separated with '|'.
 For example: 'Use of health care services|Contacts with health professionals|Dentist' consists of 3 levels:
-'Use of health care services' (level 1) 'Contacts with health professionals' (level 2) 'Dentist' (level 3).
+'Use of health care services' (level 1), 'Contacts with health professionals' (level 2), and  'Dentist' (level 3).
 We will write some functions to create a better overview of the dataset and get quicker access to the different topics of our interest.
 1. First figure out how to get the level 1 topic from a full topic description.
 Create a new string variable called topic: `topic = 'level 1| level 2 | level 3'`.
 Use the [`str.split`](https://www.w3schools.com/python/ref_string_split.asp) function and list indexing to get just the level 1 part of the string.
 2. Create a function that returns a list with just the seven unique level 1 topics in the dataset.
 Hint 1: use your answer from the previous question.
 Hint 2: You can loop over the topics in the dataframe by doing `for topic in df.index:`.